CoalaWeb/coalaweb-docs/docs/joomla/extensions/flair/system-parts.md

 ### <a name="mod-flair"></a>Flair

-CoalaWeb Flair is a module that lets you display your flair from several StackExchange sites individually or combined into one.
+CoalaWeb Flair is a module that lets you display your flair from several Stack Exchange sites individually or combined into one.
 It also comes with 4 style variations to give your flair some individuality. *\[Figure 1\]*

 ![Figure-1](http://cdn.coalaweb.com/images/docs/joomla-extensions/flair/cw-flair.png "Figure-1"){.coalaweb-docs}